Asset Management

 The functionality of the Vehicles & Plants page is identical; the Vehicles asset type is often used for Light Vehicles (LVs), such as passenger cars, whilst Plants are used for Heavy Vehicles/Machinery (HVs), such as Forklifts or Dump Trucks.

-On the SmartFill system, you can only use a Vehicle or Plant authentication, not both simultaneously.
+Please note that you can only use one Vehicle or Plant authentication when at the system, not both simultaneously.

 First, navigate to your Vehicles or Plant module on the left-hand side of the website.